- zolpidem tartrate

 Hypnotics such as zolpidem are not recommended for the primary treatment of psychotic illness.

 As with other sedative/hypnotic drugs, zolpidem should be administered with caution in patients exhibiting symptoms of depression.
-Suicidal tendencies may be present therefore the least amount of zolpidem that is feasible should be supplied to these patients to avoid the possibility of intentional overdosage by the patient.
+Suicidal tendencies may be present therefore the least amount of zolpidem that is feasible should be supplied to these patients to avoid the possibility of intentional overdose by the patient.
 Pre-existing depression may be unmasked during use of zolpidem.
 Since insomnia may be a symptom of depression, the patient should be re-evaluated if insomnia persists.

 General information relating to effects seen following administration of benzodiazepines and other hypnotic agents which should be taken into account by the prescribing physician are described below.